-A completed and executed copy of all subscription documents must be delivered to the Administrator, Axcess Capital Advisors Inc. (on behalf of the General Partner) at its address or by email below, unless your subscription is placed through your approved dealer, in which case, deliver your subscription documents to your approved dealer and instruct them to submit your documents to the Administrator, Axcess Capital Advisors Inc. (on behalf of the General Partner).
+A completed and executed copy of all subscription documents must be delivered to the Lead Agent, Canaccord Genuity Corp. at its address or by email below, unless your subscription is placed through your approved dealer, in which case, deliver your subscription documents to your approved dealer and instruct them to submit your documents to the Lead Agent, Canaccord Genuity Corp.